-Oven-roasting vegetables is a fairly new discovery for us.
-Now we do it all the time and love all of the various methods.
-We love oven-roasted radishes and we especially love oven-roasted carrots.
-We do also like saving time in the kitchen so we created this recipe of Roasted Baby Carrots with Thyme if you don’t want to take the time to peel and cut carrots.
+Oven-roasting vegetables is a fairly new discovery for me.
+Now I do it all the time and am keen on trying all of the other methods.
+I love oven-roasted radishes and I especially adore oven-roasted carrots.
+I also like saving time in the kitchen so I created this recipe of Roasted Baby Carrots with Thyme if you don’t want to take the time to peel and cut carrots.
 You can use whole ones too, just cut them down to a similar size, in sticks, also called carrot fries.
-Enter your text here…

 How to roast carrots in the oven

 Next, season your carrots.
-We recommend a mixture of olive oil and vinegar along with a mixture of fresh herbs.
+I recommend a mixture of olive oil and vinegar along with a mixture of fresh herbs.
 This is your moment to experiment with different flavors such as fresh or dried rosemary or simply salt and pepper.
 The options are endless.
-We used honey recently, but a couple minutes too long in a hot oven and we ended up burning the honey, blackening the carrot fries.
+I used honey recently, but a couple minutes too long in a hot oven and ended up burning the honey, blackening the carrot fries.

 Finally, roast the carrots in the oven at 400 degrees for a total of about 25 minutes.